 TMJ is often known as the great imposter because it is often confused with other conditions.
-In fact, people who present with TMJ symptoms like face pain are often diagnosed with other conditions before they find a neuromuscular dentist who can help give them relief.
+In fact, people who present with TMJ symptoms like face pain are often diagnosed with other conditions before they find a Blue Bell neuromuscular dentist who can help give them relief.

 An abscessed tooth is when the bacteria living in a cavity manage to penetrate into the tooth pulp, and from there spread into your gums and bones.
-It can result in face pain, jaw pain, or tooth pain.
+It can result in facial pain, jaw pain, or tooth pain.
 If it’s not treated, you can lose not just your tooth, but bone and multiple other teeth.
 It can even be fatal.

 Nearly 30 million people a year are diagnosed with sinus infections, which is almost certainly only a fraction of the full sufferers.
 Fortunately, most sinus infections are viral and will pass in about a week or so.
 If you suspect a sinus infection is causing pain that has lasted more than a week, is accompanied by a high fever, or if you feel severely ill, you should see a doctor.